Franciscan Friars of the Immaculate

 In 2007, then-Archbishop Raymond Leo Burke approached the Franciscan Friars of the Immaculate to request their direction of pastoral care and spiritual assistance at the Shrine of Our Lady of Guadalupe.
 On July 13, 2008, three Franciscan Friars of the Immaculate arrived in La Crosse to begin their residence at the Shrine of Our Lady of Guadalupe.
 The Friary is dedicated to Franciscan theologian Blessed John Duns Scotus.

 The Franciscan Friars of the Immaculate provide spiritual assistance and pastoral care for pilgrims in the form of preaching, celebration of the Sacraments, and delivering talks to groups of pilgrims upon request.
-The Friars also assist in the spiritual and doctrinal formation of members of the Marian Catechist Apostolate, a catechetical association headquartered at the Shrine of Our Lady of Guadalupe.
+The Friars also assist in the spiritual and doctrinal formation of members of the Marian Catechist Apostolate and the altar-boys Guild, Our Lady’s Knights of the Altar.

 The Franciscan Friars of the Immaculate were founded by two Franciscan friars, Father Stefano Maria Manelli and Father Gabriel Maria Pellettieri.
 Together they outlined a form of life for the friars, sisters and the laity after the example of Saint Maximilian Mary Kolbe, giving the fullest expression to the Marian dimension of Saint Francis‘ ideal and Rule.